joemoose/psiops/docs/index.md

 #### Ammo

+Ranged weapons have an AMMO score set to 6 at the beginning of each mission.

-For a weapon that uses ammunition or other expendable resources, check off one use of ammo for any attack that *fails* or *partially succeeds*.
-Weapons have 6 units of ammunition.
+**Check off 1 AMMO** for any attack that *fails* or *partially succeeds*.

+When  AMMO is reduced to 0, the weapon is out of ammunition and can’t be used until restocked.

+- Finding ammunition for a weapon during a mission increases AMMO by 1.
-Ammunition can be resupplied at a *rendezvous point* as described in the Recovery section.
+- Choosing RESUPPLY during a rendezvous, as described in the Recovery section, can refill one weapon’s AMMO to 6.

 ### Taking Damage